-Poole currently teaches courses in archives and digital curation at Drexel University.
+Poole currently teaches courses in Information Science at Drexel University.